RAMSEY COUNTY

 (West St. paul)

-There was a Minnesota & North Western passenger station on the south side of East Fillmore Avenue on the west side of Concord Street (later called Starkey St., but now gone) at GPS: 44.939587, -93.087965.
+There was a Minnesota & North Western passenger station on the south side of East Fillmore Avenue on the west side of Starkey Street (this section of that street is now gone) at GPS: 44.939587, -93.087965.
 An 1884 newspaper article references the railroad intending to build its main station there and the station is shown on the 1885 Sanborn map.

 St. Paul